AlfredA93/recipe-repo-2/TESTING.md

 ## Manual Testing

 When carrying out manual tests, I went through each of the user and admin processes for adding, editing and deleting to test if any errors can occur in the process.
+This would be applicable for comments and recipes especially.

 ### Admin Panel